hub714/aws-made-easy/kinesis/README.md

   - Handling startups
     - Change the default behavior of the record processors by setting the initialPositionInStream to "TRIM_HORIZON" as this will allow the application to always read from the beginning of the stream, thus allowing your application to process the older data in the stream first.
-    - Use the Kinesis Client Library (KCL), to handle scenarios where data may be processing a faster rate than the allowed limit, since the KCL will handle for you any throttling or exceptions that may occur.
+    - Use the Kinesis Client Library (KCL), to handle scenarios where data may be processing at a faster rate than the allowed limit, since the KCL will handle for you any throttling or exceptions that may occur.

 - High Availability considerations (application and infrastructure)
   - Utilize Availability Zones to distribute your instances across physically redundant data centers.